Chamomile Honey White Iced Tea

 *Notes :

-- Chamomile’s apparent gentleness is deceptive and understanding this is critical when preparing cold drinks.
+- Chamomile’s apparent gentleness is deceptive, and understanding this is critical when preparing cold drinks.
 It can turn bitter, dusty, and medicinal surprisingly quickly if infused too long.
-The 5-minute tasting check is essential — at that point chamomile tastes soft, floral, and lightly honeyed, while even a few minutes longer can flatten the flavor and introduce a hay-like bitterness.
+The 5-minute tasting check is essential — at that point chamomile tastes soft, floral, and lightly honeyed, while even a few minutes longer can flatten the flavour and introduce a hay-like bitterness that no amount of honey can correct afterward.

-- Honey choice matters greatly because no strong competing flavors mask poor selection.
+- Honey choice matters greatly because no strong competing flavours mask a poor selection.
 Mild, clean varieties such as acacia, clover, or orange blossom integrate naturally with chamomile and white tea’s shared floral register.
 Strong honeys like buckwheat or wildflower dominate the drink and create a muddled result.

 - White tea must remain perceptible in the final balance.
 Its gentle sweetness and light body provide structure and prevent the drink from tasting like sweetened chamomile water.
-Pai Mu Tan works best; overly delicate teas may disappear.
+Pai Mu Tan works best; overly delicate teas may disappear entirely beneath the chamomile.

 Why This Recipe Works